 Remember Windows 8, 8.1 and the revamped Windows 10?
-That’s how Microsoft names their new versions of Windows.
-And Microsoft is the only company that makes Windows OS while in Linux, different companies make Linux distributions.
+That’s how Microsoft names its new versions of Windows.
+And Microsoft is the only company that makes Windows OS, while in Linux, different companies make Linux distributions.

-Distro just means distribution.
-Long story short, in 1993 Linus Torvalds released the first Linux kernel.
-Soon others thought they could write better computer Operating System and made their own versions with the Linux kernel as the lowest basic component.
-They named it Slackware, Debian, RHEL, Ubuntu, etc. This led to the birth of Linux distribution and together they are referred to as Linux distros.
+Distro means distribution.
+Long story short, in 1993, Linus Torvalds released the first Linux kernel.
+Soon others thought they could write better computer Operating systems and made their own versions with the Linux kernel as the lowest basic component.
+They named it Slackware, Debian, RHEL, Ubuntu, etc. This led to the birth of Linux distribution, and together they are referred to as Linux distros.

-On Windows, everyone knows there is a panel at the bottom with start menu.
-Then again, some Linux distros look similar to what Windows 7 looks like while others imitate the famous Cupertino based OS X operating system.
+On Windows, everyone knows there is a panel at the bottom with the start menu.
+Then again, some Linux distros look similar to what Windows 7 looks like, while others imitate the famous Cupertino based OS X operating system.

-Still, yet, there is GNOME and some weird desktop environments that look entirely different and unique on their own.
-If you are a new user, then I’d recommend trying out Linux Mint (for Windows users) or Elementary OS (for OS X users).
+Still yet, there is GNOME and some weird desktop environments that look entirely different and unique on their own.
+If you are a new user, I’d recommend trying out Linux Mint (for Windows users) or Elementary OS (for OS X users).

 Antivirus & Security